-Upon the emergency motion (the "DIP Motion"), dated August 31, 2018, filed by Verity Health System of California, Inc., O'Connor Hospital, Saint Louise Regional Hospital, St. Francis Medical Center, St. Vincent Medical Center, Seton Medical Center, Verity Holdings, LLC, Verity Medical Foundation, O'Connor Hospital Foundation, Saint Louise Regional Hospital Foundation, St. Francis Medical Center of Lynwood Medical Foundation, St. Vincent Foundation, St. Vincent Dialysis Center, Inc., Seton Medical Center Foundation, Verity Business Services, DePaul Ventures, LLC, and DePaul Ventures - San Jose Dialysis, LLC (collectively, the "Debtors"), as debtors and debtors in possession in the above captioned chapter 11 cases (collectively, the "Chapter 11 Cases"), pursuant to sections 105, 361, 362, 363, 364(c)(1), 364(c)(2), 364(c)(3), 364(d)(1), 364(e) and 507 of title 11 of the United States Code (the "Bankruptcy Code"), Rules 2002, 4001, 6004 and 9014 of the Federal Rules of Bankruptcy Procedure (the " Bankruptcy Rules ") and Rule 4001-2 of the Local Bankruptcy Rules for the United States Bankruptcy Court for the Central District of California (the "Local Rules" or "LBR"), for entry of an emergency order (the "Interim Order") following conclusion of the interim hearing (the "Interim Hearing") authorizing the Debtors, on an interim basis, and following the conclusion of a final hearing (the "Final Hearing") on the DIP Motion, for entry of a final order (the "Final Order") authorizing the Debtors, on a final basis to, among other things: inter alia:
+Upon the emergency motion (the "DIP Motion")1, dated August 31, 2018, filed by Verity Health System of California, Inc., O'Connor Hospital, Saint Louise Regional Hospital, St. Francis Medical Center, St. Vincent Medical Center, Seton Medical Center, Verity Holdings, LLC, Verity Medical Foundation, O'Connor Hospital Foundation, Saint Louise Regional Hospital Foundation, St. Francis Medical Center of Lynwood Medical Foundation, St. Vincent Foundation, St. Vincent Dialysis Center, Inc., Seton Medical Center Foundation, Verity Business Services, DePaul Ventures, LLC, and DePaul Ventures - San Jose Dialysis, LLC (collectively, the "Debtors"), as debtors and debtors in possession in the above captioned chapter 11 cases (collectively, the "Chapter 11 Cases"), pursuant to sections 105, 361, 362, 363, 364(c)(1), 364(c)(2), 364(c)(3), 364(d)(1), 364(e) and 507 of title 11 of the United States Code (the "Bankruptcy Code"), Rules 2002, 4001, 6004 and 9014 of the Federal Rules of Bankruptcy Procedure (the "Bankruptcy Rules" and Rule 4001-2 of the Local Bankruptcy Rules for the United States Bankruptcy Court for the Central District of California (the "Local Rules" or "LBR"), for entry of an emergency order (the "Interim Order") following conclusion of the interim hearing (the "Interim Hearing") authorizing the Debtors, on an interim basis, and following the conclusion of a final hearing (the "Final Hearing") on the DIP Motion, for entry of a final order (the "Final Order") authorizing the Debtors on a final basis to, among other things: inter alia:

-- (i) Obtain senior secured post-petition financing (the "DIP Financing" or "DIP Facility") pursuant to the terms and conditions of the DIP Financing Agreements (as defined below), the Interim Order, and this Final Order, pursuant to sections 364(c)(1), 364(d), and 364(e) of the Bankruptcy Code and Rule 4001(c) of the Bankruptcy Rules; - (ii) Enter into a Debtor-in-Possession Credit Agreement (the "DIP Credit Agreement"), substantially in the form attached as Exhibit 2 to the Supplemental Chou Declaration ("Supp.
+- Obtain senior secured post-petition financing (the "DIP Financing" or "DIP (i) Facility") pursuant to the terms and conditions of the DIP Financing Agreements (as defined below), the Interim Order, and this Final Order, pursuant to sections 364(c)(1), 364(d), and 364(e) of the Bankruptcy Code and Rule 4001(c) of the Bankruptcy Rules; - Enter into a Debtor-in-Possession Credit Agreement (the "DIP Credit Agreement"), (ii) substantially in the form attached as Exhibit 2 to the Supplemental Chou Declaration ("Supp.
 Chou Decl.")
-[Docket 309-2], and other related financing documents (together with the DIP Credit Agreement and DIP Security Agreement, the "DIP Financing Agreements"), by and among each lender ("DIP Lender,") under the DIP Credit Agreement;
+[Docket 309-2], and other related financing documents (together with the DIP Credit Agreement and DIP Security Agreement, the "DIP Financing Agreements"), by and among each of the Debtors and Ally Bank ("Ally"), in its capacity as agent ("DIP Agent") and in its capacity as lender ("DIP Lender,") under the DIP Credit Agreement;

-1 Capitalized terms used herein and not otherwise defined shall have the meaning ascribed in the DIP Motion.
+Capitalized terms used herein and not otherwise defined shall have the meaning ascribed in the DIP Motion.